 Please plan ahead and complete all work ON TIME!!!
 Work/assignments/tests will not be a surprise for you... please don't ask for extensions!
 I know you are juggling your life and your school work.
 Stay on top of your syllabus so you don't become overwhelmed!
-This first semester you lose points if the work is late.
-There is NO CREDIT for late work the second semester.
+Notebooks/projects earn up to 50% if under 3 days late and 0% after 3 days

+All late work the second semester will receive a zero.

-All units will have "Little Books" to complete with chapter reading assignments and homework.
-These "little books" will be used as "cheat sheets" for your final exam, so be sure they are well done and complete.
+All units will have "Little Books" to complete with chapter reading assignments.
+These "little books" will be used as "cheat sheet" for your final exam, so be sure they are well done and complete.